Dec 05, 2025

 2. A core that keeps sag low at those temperatures.

-3. Better aluminum that moves current more easily.
+3. Better aluminum that conduct electricity more easily.

 Everyday Use vs Rare Emergencies